 D-shaped spading fork handle

 Most digging forks have D-shaped handles.
-And because they are easy to operate, it makes them widely favored.
+Because they are easy to operate, they are widely favored.

 O-shaped spading fork handle